 #4.
 Get all permissions necessary after a draft or two.
 You want to make any major necessary changes ASAP.

 Did I do this?
 Yes.
 I let all those whom I needed permission - several - read the novel.
 I was lucky.
 They all said yes.

 Did I do this?
 Yes.
 And if there was a silver lining in setting the novel aside for a while, this was it.
 I was glad I hadn't yet published.

 Did I do this?
 No. Not yet.
 I haven't submitted the novel.
 I'm ironing out #5.
-It's Spring 2020.
-This summer is looking good.
+It's Fall 2020.
+This Winter perhaps.